tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Known Issues

-1. The Touchpad is not perfect (occasional hangs and possibly erratic movements) because a) it's a weak piece of hardware to begin with (even under Windows), and b) the VoodooI2C driver for macOS is still work in progress.
-For more info see [Touchpad Info](https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/48).
-2. With VoodooI2C v.2.0.3 (used for now for stability and reliability), certain minor functions don't work: Fn+F9 (Touchpad off/on), some touchpad gestures like pinch zoom
+1. The **Touchpad** is not perfect (occasional hangs and possibly erratic movements) because a) it's a weak piece of hardware to begin with (even under Windows), and b) the VoodooI2C driver for macOS is still work in progress.
+With VoodooI2C v.2.0.3 (used for now for stability and reliability), certain minor functions don't work: Fn+F9 (Touchpad off/on) and some touchpad gestures like pinch zoom.
+For more info see [TOUCHPAD » consolidated links to related issues](https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/48).
-3. Apple Safe Sleep ("Hibernate") does not work and is disabled
+2. Apple Safe Sleep ("Hibernate") does not work and is disabled

 # Tools to use
 * Your favorite hackintosh USB installer maker (e.g. [UniBeast](https://www.unibeast.com/))